 Although the intervention was well received by Canyon Elementary administration, teachers, food-service director, and students, we observed not significant changes in the outcomes we assessed.
 The results of this study are not consistent with other multi-component school-based interventions that have effectively changed diet- related behaviors among children.
 Additional work in this area at this school should include additional validated outcomes assessments, changes to the selection of vegetables offered to children in school lunch menus, and a stronger parent involvement.

 Strasser, Elizabeth, "A Multi-Component School-Based Intervention Aimed at Increasing Vegetable Preference and Intake among Elementary-Aged Children" (2010).
-All Graduate Theses and Dissertations.
-Paper 821.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
+821.